List of Adjectives in English

 • World-famous

-Superlative Adjective Word List
+Superlative Adjectives Word List

 Here is a list of superlative adjectives that you can use to compare three or more people, places, or things: